kim-kimani/GitHub-Activity-Generator/README.md

 ## Gitter build: Adds commits on the dates you choose in an existing file

-A script that helps you instantly generate a beautiful GitHub Contributions Graph for the last year.
+A script that helps you instantly generate a beautiful GitHub Contributions Graph for the period of your choice.

 ⚠ **Disclaimer**
 This script is for educational purposes and demonstrating GitHub mechanics.
 It should not be used to misrepresent professional contributions or coding activity.